-As part of the Government’s $90 billion national endeavour to regenerate of our maritime capabilities, Western Australian is contributing to the growth of our sovereign naval shipbuilding capability by building 33 of the 57 naval vessels.
+As part of the Government’s $90 billion national endeavour to regenerate our maritime capabilities, Western Australia is contributing to the growth of our sovereign naval shipbuilding capability by building 33 of the 57 naval vessels.

 Beyond the naval shipbuilding enterprise, Defence is spending more than $1.5 billion annually in WA to support key capabilities such as Special Forces, Air Force training at RAAF Base Pearce, sustainment of the Collins submarines, ANZAC Class frigates and supply ships, and space-based capabilities such as C-Band radar at the Harold E Holt Base.

 Today, the Government’s capability plans are delivering substantial benefit to our Defence presence in Western Australia which will ensure that we can defend our nation and protect our interests today and into the future.